Early Gothic architecture: Basilica of Saint-Denis

 The Basilica of Saint-Denis was important because it was the burial place of the French Kings of the Capetian dynasty from the late 10th until the early 14th century.
 It attracted a very large number of pilgrims, attracted by the relics of Saint Denis, the patron saint of Paris.
-To accommodate the large number of pilgrims, Suger first constructed a new narthex and facade at the west end, with twin towers and a rose window in the center.
+To accommodate the large number of pilgrims, Suger first constructed a new narthex and façade at the west end, with twin towers and a rose window in the centre.

 The most original and influential step made by Suger was the creation of the chevet, or east end, with radiating chapels.
 Here he used the pointed arch and rib vault in a new way, replacing the thick dividing walls with arched rib vaults poised on columns with sculpted capitals.
 Suger wrote that the new chevet was "ennobled by the beauty of length and width."
 And "the midst of the edifice was suddenly raised aloft by twelve columns".
 He added that, when creating this feature, he was inspired by the ancient Roman columns he had seen in the ruins of the Baths of Diocletian and elsewhere in Rome.
 He described the finished work as "a circular string of chapels, by virtue of which the whole church would shine with the wonderful and uninterrupted light of most luminous windows, pervading the interior beauty."

 Suger was an admirer of the doctrines of the early Christian philosopher John Scotus Eriugena (c.
 810–87) and Dionysus, or the Pseudo-Areopagite, who taught that light was a divine manifestation, and that all things were "material lights", reflecting the infinite light of God himself.
 Therefore, stained glass became a way to create a glowing, unworldly light ideal for religious reflection.

 According to Suger, every aspect of the new apse architecture had a symbolic meaning.
 The twelve columns separating the chapels, he wrote, represented the twelve Apostles, while the twelve columns of the side aisles represented the minor prophets of the Old Testament.

 The Basilica, including the upper parts of the choir and the apse, were extensively modified into the Rayonnant style in the 1230s, but the original early Gothic ambulatory and chapels can still be seen.